JonasSchmidinger/Reject-to-Remeasure/README.md

 # Reject-to-Remeasure Rep
-This repository is associated to the paper "Reject-to-Remeasure: Uncertainty-Guided Quality Control for Reliable Soil Spectroscopy".
+This repository is associated to the paper "Rejections Based on Predictive Uncertainty Enable Reliable Routine Soil Spectroscopy".

 # Structure
 0_Descriptive_Analysis -> Contain the R-scripts to plot dataset properties.